-The council's pollution technical team regulates air pollution from the industrial and commercial activities in the borough that are prescribed in law for local authority control under the Environmental Permitting (England and Wales) Regulations 2010 (as amended), known as the 'EP Regulations'.
+The council's pollution technical team manages a contract for the regulation air pollution from the industrial and commercial activities in the borough that are prescribed in law for local authority control under the Environmental Permitting (England and Wales) Regulations 2010 (as amended), known as the 'EP Regulations'.
 Regulated facilities include dry cleaners, petrol filling stations, car re-spraying premises that use at least one tonne of organic solvent per annum, ready-mixed concrete plants, a bulk cement depot, mobile concrete crushing and screening plant, a non-ferrous metal foundry, a timber mill and a textile printer.

 The council is required by law to include conditions in any permit they issue.
 These are designed to ensure that the installation or mobile plant is operated using the 'Best Available Techniques' (BAT) to prevent and minimise emissions of pollutants.
 The council also has a duty to take such action as may be necessary for the purpose of ensuring that conditions are complied with.
 This involves regular inspections and enforcement action, if necessary.
 The Secretary of State's process guidance notes are issued for all the main categories of regulated activities.
 These contain Defra's view on what the BAT are for each type of polluting activity.
 Under the EP Regulations, local authorities must keep up to date with developments in BAT.

 The council can issue legally enforceable notices to ensure that appropriate standards of control are met and raised in line with new techniques and new awareness of environmental risk.
 Powers are available to require an activity to be stopped if there is an imminent risk of serious environmental pollution Local authorities have powers of entry, inspection, sampling, investigation, and seizure of articles or substances in connection with their pollution control duties.